 If you're planning on setting up an online shop, I recommend using Breakdance over Divi because it's much easier and you don't have to worry about coding anything (unless you want to buy a site built with Divi).

 Both builders have an interesting pricing structure.
 Divi costs $89 yearly for access to all of its features, including updates and premium support.
 Alternatively, you can pay a one-time fee of $249 for lifetime access.
-Breakdance costs $149 per year with no lifetime access option.
-Breakdance doesn't have a lifetime deal but a single license purchase includes use on unlimited sites.
+Breakdance costs $99 per year for use on a single site, with no lifetime access option.
+Breakdance doesn't have a lifetime deal, but the unlimited site purchase at $199 includes use on unlimited sites.

 So, which one is the better deal?
 It really depends on how you plan to use the page builder.
 Strictly based on pricing – If you only need it for a single website, Divi is the more affordable option.
 However, if you think you might use it for multiple projects, Breakdance could save you money in the long run.
 We wouldn't suggest basing your page builder selection on pricing alone – there are many other factors to consider.
 The cost of these builders is marginally low compared to the headache of having to redo an entire website from scratch because you chose the wrong platform.